Chaotic Correlation Functions with Complex Fermions: Correlation Functions

 \section{Correlation Functions}

-Let us begin with the short time {\em i.e.}, $\tau_1-\tau_2=\tau_{12}\rightarrow 0$ limit of the four point function both for the symmetric and anti-symmetric case,
+Let us begin with the short time, {\em i.e.}, $\tau_1-\tau_2=\tau_{12}\rightarrow 0$ limit of the four point function both for the symmetric and anti-symmetric case,

-When we calculate the the six point function of the complex fermions we go to different short time limits, where the correlation function take some effective form.
+When we calculate the the six point function of the complex fermions we go to different short time limits, where the correlation functions take some effective form.
 In the triple short time limit we calculate it as an effective three point function of the fermion bi-linear operators.
 This way one can compute the correlation function near points where different arguments approach each other yielding poles and by the property of being analytic everywhere else we get the full contribution.

 In the remaining part of this article we calculate the $O(1/N^2)$ coefficient of the six point function with respect to the $1/N$ expansion.
-To this order there are contributions from the contact diagrams as well planar diagrams.
-We will now write down the corresponding expressions:
+To this order there are contributions from the contact diagrams as well as from the planar diagrams (see Fig.\ref{fig:contplan}).